Higüey: History

+The First War of Higüey was encouraged by Higuanamá in 1502 and the Second War of Higüey was encouraged by Cotubanamá in 1504.
 Bartolomé de las Casas participated in and later described the Higüey massacre in which the Spanish slaughtered natives who surrendered after a short but heroic resistance.
 Men, women, and children were disemboweled alive; many were tortured by having hands and feet cut off as the Spaniards taunted, while others were hanged or knifed to death.
-This records outraged the people back at the Metropoli in the Peninsula, with Kings, Queens and other officials trying to regulate the behaviour of Colonist on the Island issuing the Laws of Burgos of 1512.
+Reports of this outraged the people back in Spain, with the royal court and its officials trying to regulate the behaviour of colonists.
+To do this, they issued the Laws of Burgos of 1512.
 However, the law arrived late and by 1519 the Taíno of the Higüey region were already for the most part enslaved, and their numbers had declined to only 1,189 individuals.
 The Spanish then brought in African slaves to replace the natives.
-Nevertheless, the Laws of Burgos will prove key to prevent such behaviour to happen again on the future territories yet to be conquered.
+Nevertheless, the Laws of Burgos would help mitigate such behaviour in the territories yet to be conquered.

 On December 7, 1508, Spanish trade authorities at Seville authorized Higüey to display a Coat of Arms by Royal Privilege, which granted it limited self-government.
 During the Spanish colonial period, Higüey remained a Parish of El Seibo county.